mirfan899/Urdu/README.md

 NER Dataset is in `utf-16` format.

 ## SpaCy
 I've also contributed to famous NLP library `SpaCy`.
-You can use `Urdu` word tokenizing, POS tagging other NLP tasks.
+You can use `Urdu` word tokenizing, POS tagging and other NLP tasks.
-You can train your own model for `POS` using this dataset.
+You can train your own `POS` model using this dataset.